agentmorris/MegaDetector/megadetector.md

 ```

 Pro tip: rather than updating your PYTHONPATH every time you start a new shell, you can add the "export" line to your .bashrc file.

-##### Regarding M1 Mac support

-M1 Macs are not officially supported right now, but with a bit of work, you can not only run MegaDetector on an M1 Mac, you can even use the M1 for accelerated inference.
-Details about doing this are on <a href="https://github.com/agentmorris/MegaDetector/issues/297">this issue</a>.
-YMMV.

 ### 4. Hooray, we finally get to run MegaDetector!